Domino’s Pizza Offers ‘Free Pizza For Life’ For Those With Logo Tattoos, Changes Mind 5 Days Later

 Domino’s Pizza in Russia announced an “unprecedented new campaign” at the end of August, offering free pizza for life to anyone brave enough to get a tattoo of their logo “in a prominent place.”
-Pizza fans were challenged to share a photo of their tattoo to social media with the hashtag #доминоснавсегда, which roughly translates to ‘dominance.’
+Pizza fans were challenged to share a photo of their tattoo to social media with the hashtag “#доминоснавсегда,” which roughly translates to “dominance.”

 The deal was slated to run through the end of October.
 Pizza fans were asked to upload a picture of their Domino’s-related tattoo to Instagram, Facebook, or Vkontakte, a popular Russian social network.
 This would grant the bearer of the tattoo a certificate entitling them to free pizza for life, which the company defined as 100 pizzas each year for 100 years.